 Alternative fuels have to be produced and offered at competitive prices.
 Here, the most important factor is the raw material price.
 The development and expansion of refinery capacity represents an additional cost reduction potential.
 Only with the price parity to fossil kerosene regenerative aviation fuel will make a significant and lasting contribution to climate protection in aviation.

-- Operation of a Bio-SAF plant in Germany
+- Operation of at least one Bio-SAF plant in Germany

-- Establishment of a PtL-Demonstration Centre (10-15 kt per year) Industrialisation
+- Establishment of a PtL-Development and Demonstration Centre (10-15 kt per year), Industrialisation

 Freedom and mobility are of paramount importance to our open societies.
 Preserving these achievements well into the future requires action today and tomorrow.

 Aviation Fuel Projects Consulting GmbH & Co.
 KG

 Berlin, 04th August 2022– Spark e-Fuels GmbH has joined the aviation initiative aireg.
 The start-up pursues...

 Berlin, 21st June 2022 Sustainability is a key focus of this year’s International Air Show (ILA)...